 Home Inspection Reports are crucial these days to helping potential home buyers become home owners.

 And to do so with some measure of confidence and knowledge of what deficiencies might exist in the home they are considering buying.
-Will a home inspection GUARANTEE that ALL possible defects will be discovered prior to the purchase?
+Will a home inspection and home inspection reports GUARANTEE that ALL possible defects will be discovered prior to the purchase?
 No. Of course not.
 No Home Inspector has X-ray vision or can reach all possible points of trouble, or can possibly look, up close, at every square inch of surface outside and inside the homes they inspect.
 And the agreements Home Inspectors use with their Clients had better contain some provisions clearly stating that they do not provide perfection and that they cannot promise that they will in fact find every single possible thing wrong.

 Why not?
 For one, let’s think about how much someone pays for a home inspection.
 Usually a few hundred bucks.
 For something will cost several hundred thousand dollars (over even over a million).
 And the object in question (a house), is very complex, usually with multiple levels and many connections and meetings of materials.
 And that roof: inspectors are advised to NOT walk on it.
 Inspectors slip and fall and die every year who do that, so the number of such inspectors is diminishing.
 Use of binoculars is the preferred method these days.
 And much safer, and faster.